The Plight Before Christmas: Plot

-In the car on the way back home, Tina mocks Louise for submitting an actual poem about her family.
+In the car on the way back home, Tina teases Louise for submitting an actual poem about her family.
 Gene's class finishes the song and receives a standing ovation by everyone in the audience.
 Mr. Frond gives Ms. Bisselbender a paycheck for substituting the concert, which he states only counts for a "half-day".
 The non-xylophone version of "Mishima / Closing" plays as she leaves the school.
 The song plays for the rest of the episode as it briefly shows Bob reading Louise's genuine poem, Gene showing Ms. Merkin the school concert, and the Belcher children opening up their Christmas presents.

 Reception

-The episode has received critical acclaim from fans and critics with some saying it is the best episode of the series.
-Coleman Spilde from The Daily Beast praised the episode's emotional attributes stating, "By the episode’s end, even the most icy-hearted of viewers will get choked up.
+The episode has received critical acclaim from fans and critics, with some saying it is the best episode of the series.
+Coleman Spilde from The Daily Beast praised the episode's emotional attributes, stating, "By the episode's end, even the most icy-hearted of viewers will get choked up.
 Seeing how each Belcher selflessly helps one another through their dilemma is the perfect medicine for merry malaise.
 And it all peaks in one big, suspenseful climax with a huge emotional payoff, all in just 20 minutes.
-As Louise reads her poem—which turns out to be a sweet (well, for Louise) observation of what she loves about Christmas with her family—it’s hard to shake the feeling that you’re watching a new annual holiday classic."
+As Louise reads her poem—which turns out to be a sweet (well, for Louise) observation of what she loves about Christmas with her family—it's hard to shake the feeling that you're watching a new annual holiday classic."

 Brittney Bender of Bleeding Cool gave the episode a 10/10, she explained her rating by saying, "Bob's Burgers makes a small yet vital message crystal clear to audiences…there's a lot of love in simply showing up for those we care about.
 It doesn't have to be in person to make the same impact.
 That's why this episode mattered so much.
 It wasn't Louise's parents brushing anything of hers off to the side; it was the often torturous results of scheduling conflicts and the realistic troubles of how truly present a parent can be with multiple children."

 "The Plight Before Christmas" was submitted for the Outstanding Animated Program at the 75th Primetime Creative Arts Emmy Awards, and was one of the five nominees.